xtrusia/ceph-charms/ceph-nvme/README.md

 used to connect to an endpoint.
 The most common one is the `nvme-cli` utility.
 In order to connect to an endpoint, we can run the following:

-    sudo nvme connect -t tcp -n my-nqn -a ip-addr -s ip-port --tls_key=key
+    sudo nvme connect -t tcp -n my-nqn -a ip-addr -s ip-port --dhchap-secret=key

-Where the NQN, IP address and port can be retrieved from the output of the `list-endpoints` or `create-endpoint` actions, and the TLS key is the one used in the `add-host` action.
+Where the NQN, IP address and port can be retrieved from the output of the `list-endpoints` or `create-endpoint` actions, and the DH-CHAP key is the one used in the `add-host` action.

 This will yield a device path like `/dev/nvme0n1`, which will be backed by